rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

       :id: compl_ex_k1CD6xoZxhXb
       :status: draft

-      There is no compliant way to divide with an integer type, however here the developer explicitly:
+      There is no compliant way to divide with an integer type.
+Here, instead, the developer explicitly:

       * Uses a checked division function, which ensures a zero divisor is handled separately, and
       * Creates a divisor using :std:`std::num::NonZero`, which outsources the check for zero to the